 - stage of pregnancy and work out when your baby is due

 - general health and medical history, including previous pregnancies and births

-- mood and your mental health
+- emotions, mood and mental health

 pap test history, and book you in for a pap test very early in pregnancy if you need it

 - measure your tummy and listen to your baby’s heart beat

 - recommend blood tests and screening and other diagnostic tests and talk about test results